SimoSbara/dff_converter/README.md

 * Create a build folder and go in it: `mkdir build && cd build`
 * Run CMake: `cmake ..`
 * Run Make: `make install`
+* The output is inside the main folder bin/

 ## Build on Windows
 I generally use Visual Studio 2019+ for CMake.